ps2alerts/api/README.md

 ## Development Environment

+To start the environment, execute `ps2alerts-api-start`.
+If you don't have this command available, pull in the [Stack](https://github.com/ps2alerts/stack) and follow the instructions there to get set up properly.

-### Your vars file
+### Local vars file

-Firstly, copy the `provisioning/vars_local.yml.dist` file to `provisioning/vars_local.yml` and insert your census ID, or this project will not build.
+Firstly before starting the environment, copy the `provisioning/vars_local.yml.dist` file to `provisioning/vars_local.yml` and insert your census ID, or this project will not start.

-To start just this project on it's own, execute `ps2alerts-api-start` command.
-You will need to have started the stack prior to this for it to run.
+To start just this project on its own, execute `ps2alerts-api-start` command.
+You will need to have started the stack prior to this for it to run (`ps2alerts-stack-start`)

-Otherwise, use the `ps2alerts-start` command as provided by the stack install process.
+Otherwise, use the `ps2alerts-start` command as provided by the stack install process to boot the entire environment.